-THE 4th INDIGENOUS BUSINESS, ENTERPRISE AND CORPORATIONS CONFERENCE (IBECC) WILL BE HELD AT THE UNIVERSITY OF WESTERN AUSTRALIA BUSINESS SCHOOL ON 1-2 DECEMBER 2016
+THE INDIGENOUS BUSINESS, ENTERPRISE AND CORPORATIONS CONFERENCE (IBECC) RETURNS TO THE UNIVERSITY OF WESTERN AUSTRALIA FOR THE FOURTH TIME ON 1-2 DECEMBER 2016.

 Since the first IBECC in 2011, the Indigenous business, enterprise and corporations sector has grown in size and scope despite the many challenges it has faced.